Donald Trump set for trade talks with Europe as he arrives in Scotland

 The US president – whose mother was Scottish – is expected to face protests as he moves around Scotland.

-A group dubbed the Stop Trump Coalition has announced plans on Saturday for protests that it described as a “festival of resistance”, featuring environmental and anti-war advocates.
+A group dubbed the Stop Trump Coalition has announced plans on Saturday for protests that it described as a “festival of resistance”, featuring environmental and antiwar advocates.

 “Donald Trump may shake hands with our leaders, but he’s no friend of Scotland,” Alena Ivanova, a campaigner with the group, said in a statement.